+6.1.
 RBWM schools' waiting lists

-Waiting list information for all primary entries to Reception and Year 3 Junior schools will be available from 22 May, once the second round of offers is made.
+Waiting list information for all primary entries to Reception and Year 3 Junior schools will be available after 22 May, once the second round of offers is made.
 Requests for waiting list positions will be disregarded before this date.